-We are in week 4 of this Spring’s One Room Challenge.
-This week, we had fun adding industrial elements that my son loves.
+WIndustrial Decor Elements for a Boys Room – we are in week 4 of this Spring’s ORC.
+This week, we had fun adding Industrial Decor Elements for a Boys Room!
 Follow along as we get closer to the reveal!

 Sometimes you get into a project and it moves along tediously slow, and then there are times when you are pleasantly surprised like this room reno!

 Week four of the One Room Challenge has been known for being notoriously challenging, but unlike the past challenges, this one is coming along ahead of schedule.
 I can’t believe it!

 Last week, I was able to finally get some curtains hung.

 I was amazed with how easy these frayed drop cloth curtains were to make!
 And they look great against those dark colored walls.

 This week we tackled a few fun industrial decor items that we wanted to incorporate in my son’s room and what a difference it makes when you start adding the fun elements!

 When we replaced our mattress last month, we gave our old California King mattress to our gentle giant.
 Since our son is 6’5″, this mattress is perfect for his height, but we needed a headboard and I had the perfect solution.